April

 The original €12'950 Classic DAC.

 Swiss army wife?
-That's not the new Classic DAC II.
+That's not the Classic DAC II.
 It replaces Nagra's original Classic DAC discontinued in 2021.
-Their brief pre-Munich 2023 teaser unpacked featurization as "based on the same NADM module as our Tube DAC and HD DAC X. The Classic II now does DSD 256, has a new USB module, next-gen power supply, new digital engine and class A outputs.
+A brief pre-Munich 2023 teaser unpacked featurization as "based on the same NADM module as our Tube DAC and HD DAC X. The Classic II now does DSD256, has a new USB module, next-gen power supply, new digital engine and class A outputs.
 It again is compatible with our Classic PSU to still upgrade its internal power supply."
-Unlike Swiss army wives who multi-task from soccer mom to company CEO to Red Cross fundraiser, our Nagra just does DSD.
-That's to say that like APL Hifi, Cen.Grand, Koch/Meitner digital, Marantz and PS Audio, it first resamples all incoming PCM to DSD here at x 4 or 256 before a low-pass filter converts it to analog.
+Unlike Swiss army wives who multi-task from soccer mom to company CEO to Red Cross fundraiser, our Nagra only does DSD.
+Like APL Hifi, Cen.Grand, Koch/Meitner, Marantz and PS Audio, it first resamples all incoming PCM to DSD before a low-pass filter converts to analog.
 Native DSD of course is treated as such.
-To learn how CEO clients might roll, the $64'500 HD DAC X below packs an outboard power supply with ultra-fast silicon carbide rectifier diodes, ultra-low noise voltage regs, supercapacitors for a virtual battery, 37 voltage lines, proprietary USB software surrounding an 8-core Xmos chip, super clocks, FPGA processing, 8-layer boards, passive transformer-based voltage gain, a JAN5963 tube stage, a symmetrical no-feedback current buffer for ultra-low output impedance and 1'800V/µS rise time into 28H interstage transformers.
+To learn how CEO clients might roll, the $70'875 HD DAC X below packs an outboard power supply with ultra-fast silicon carbide rectifier diodes, ultra-low noise voltage regs, supercapacitors for a virtual battery, 37 voltage lines, proprietary USB software surrounding an 8-core Xmos chip, super clocks, FPGA processing, 8-layer boards, passive transformer-based voltage gain, a JAN5963 tube stage, a symmetrical no-feedback current buffer for ultra-low output impedance and 1'800V/µS rise time into 28H interstage transformers.

 That's when Nagra's engineers have carte blanche; and our AmEx Centurion Black on file.
 The Classic range is how more ordinary mortals enter their realm.
 Now engineering must make concessions.
 The question is, where and how when one firm's concessions are another's out-of-reach dreams?
 Doing Nagra on the cheap would no longer be Nagra.
 Tightening of belts and shorting the long green have built-in limits.
-How does the new Classic DAC II go about exceeding its precursor whilst keeping coin bearings lubed for less friction with accounts not numbered Swiss or Grand Cayman sorts?
-As we'll see below, the firm's signature laboratory looks remain.
+How does the Classic DAC II go about exceeding its precursor whilst keeping coin bearings lubed for less friction with accounts not numbered Swiss or Grand Cayman?
+As we see below, the firm's signature laboratory looks remain.
 That means a famed modulometer, blue-on-black display, control knob and trademark power switch.
-The IR eye points at remote control.
+The IR eye means remote control.
 As usual, the meter's 'tube' glow can be dimmed across multiple stages; and width is somewhere between standard ½ to ¾.
 Snazzy footers are extra.
-So are anti-vibration bases.
+So is the anti-vibration base.
 The radical mechanical suspension of the big DAC is entirely out of bounds.
 How about under the hood?
 Tube expectations are hoodwinked¹.
 It's "class A military transistors hand-picked one by one" all the way.
-As Nagra ramp up to hit the annual Munich HighEnd 2023, we'll stand by until the full official specs drop.
-For now we know what's coming; or at least think we do.

 ______________________________________